Computer Station Nation is reader-supported.

 Overall rating: 8.4/10

-Verdict: The best wireless gaming mouse under $60, and it is not particularly close.
-HyperSpeed wireless at this price rewrites what you should expect from budget gaming mice.
-If you want wireless and do not want to spend $80+, this is the answer.
+Verdict: The best wireless gaming mouse under $60.
+Not particularly close.
+HyperSpeed wireless at this price completely rewrites what you should expect from budget gaming mice.
+Want wireless and don’t want to spend $80+?
+This is the answer.

-Razer HyperSpeed wireless is the same 2.4GHz protocol used in the Viper V3 Pro ($180), the DeathAdder V3 Pro ($100), and other Razer flagship wireless mice.
-The Viper V3 HyperSpeed brings that connection technology into a $50 body.
-Razer has done this before with other features (the Focus X sensor found in budget mice uses similar technology to the flagship Focus Pro), and the pattern holds here.
+Razer HyperSpeed wireless is the same 2.4GHz protocol you’ll find in the Viper V3 Pro ($180) and the DeathAdder V3 Pro ($100).
+The Viper V3 HyperSpeed takes that connection and squeezes it into a $50 mouse.
+Razer’s done this before — the Focus X sensor in budget mice uses similar tech to the flagship Focus Pro — and the pattern holds here.

-The practical question is what they had to cut to hit $50.
-The answer: the sensor (Focus X instead of Focus Pro), the weight (82g vs the Pro line at 63-66g), the click switches (standard Razer mechanical vs Gen-3 optical), and the build materials.
+What they cut to hit $50: the sensor (Focus X instead of Focus Pro), the weight (82g vs 63–66g on the Pro line), the click switches (standard mechanical vs Gen-3 optical), and some build materials.
 None of these cuts significantly affect most gaming use cases.
-The HyperSpeed wireless connection is the most important feature for this price tier, and they kept it intact.
+The HyperSpeed wireless is the important feature and they kept it.

 Specifications